ovh-ux/ovh-ui-kit-documentation/src/ovh-ui-angular/decisions.md

 ### Be more restrictive on component attributes and signature

 When a new component is in development phase and attributes and signatures are about to be choose, make sure to be restrictive as possible because the developer still can use native html/css to do its things.

-### Throw warning when concurrent modifiers are used at the same time

-When a component expose multiple modifiers that should not be used at the same time, like `primary` and `secondary` on `oui-button`, a warning should be thrown to let know the developer when he is doing something wrong.

 ### Throw warning when aria text are missing